News & Insights

 Final Thoughts

-Expungement is an essential legal remedy for people who’ve served their time and want to rebuild.
+Expungement is an essential legal remedy for individuals who’ve served their time and wish to rebuild their lives.
 But we now live in a world where screenshots can outlast the law—and outpace any effort to erase the past.

 A clean slate under state law doesn’t stop an image from being saved, reposted, or misunderstood.
 That’s why expunging your record is only the beginning.